heiswayi/heiswayi.nrird.com/_posts/2015/2015-08-17-php-encryption-decryption.md

 ### Data encryption is NOT for password!

 Data encryption would be useful for something like social security number, phone number, bank account number, credit card information, and so on.
 But it's practically insecure for a USER PASSWORD!
+This is because the algorithm is designed to be reversible (ability to be decrypted).

 ### Hashing algorithm for securing user password